 Do you know your pentatonic scale from your phyrigian mode?
 Leeds Beckett is the place to be for budding musicians with our JAMES accredited studios, open mic nights and music societies.
 Follow in the footsteps of Kaiser Chiefs, Pulled Apart by Horses and Rudimental and start your path to rock stardom in Leeds.

 As the home of the Beckett Online newspaper, BeRadio and BeTV, our BeMedia Society is the place to go if you're into the printed word, taking to the airwaves or being on the box.

 Snap happy?
-You should get involved with our Photography Society.
 Then you can head out into Leeds where there's fantastic architecture, scenery, people and events to shoot.
 You might end up showing your work at White Cloth Gallery which specialises in photography and film, and if you're running low on materials we have a bunch of great camera shops including vintage camera specialist West Yorkshire Cameras in the Corn Exchange.

 Leeds is one of the top shopping destinations in the UK thanks to all our shopping arcades and quarters (including Thornton's, Grand, Queen's, Victoria and Central) and Shopping Centres (including the Corn Exchange, Trinity, Merrion, St. John's and The Core), full of great independent shops and top high street brands.

 Our Snowsports Club boasts a Winter Olympian (James Machon) as one of their alumni and are one of the biggest clubs on campus with over 200 members.
 And if you want to hit the slopes in your own time, there's the indoor real snow slopes at Xscape up the road in Castleford.

 Leeds has a thriving Steampunk scene and its own Steampunk Market where you can peruse loads of stalls, enjoy live entertainment and take part in Tea Duelling and Coffee Jousting.